CipseUmons/Toolbox-ARC/README.md

 ```
 cd PATH_TO_YAML_FILE
 ```
-Note, replace PATH_TO_YAML_FILE with the absolute path of the folder where the desired file is stored.
+Note: replace PATH_TO_YAML_FILE with the absolute path of the folder where the desired file is stored.

 - Import the environment:
 ```